UBC-MDS/DSCI524_group_22/README.md

 - **Beginner-Friendly** : `lr_cd` is easy to use for beginners in Python and statistics.
 The well-written functions allow users to play with various simulated data and generate beautiful plots with little effort.

 - **Reliable-Alternative** : The coordinate descent algorithm is known for fast convergence in various convex optimization problems, making this Python package a reliable alternative to existed packages.
-The package can be easily extended to a list of statistical models such as Ridge Regression and Lasso Regression.
+Current package can be easily extended to a list of statistical models such as Ridge Regression and Lasso Regression.

 ## Installation